arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/04.motorized-ball-valve/content.md

 ### 3. Connecting To A Power Source

 The valves require a power supply of 9 - 12 V and you can either use a regular power supply or a 3 cell LiPo battery to provide the required voltage.
-Power sources can be connected to the relay ports on the edge control board, ensure that you have a source that can provide 9 - 12 V of power for both the valve and the board.
+Power sources can be connected to the relay ports on the Edge Control board, ensure that you have a source that can provide 9 - 12 V of power for both the valve and the board.
 Connect two jumper wires to the **GND** and **B** pins of the **Relay ports**.

 ![The power pins of the Edge Control](assets/ec_ard_connect_power_source.svg)